-3.3 Locality enhancement for LTS for weak bisimulation
+3.3.1 Locality enhancement for LTS for weak bisimulation

 My saturation-based bisimulation algorithm in Section 2.4.2 is weak in the cases where there are transition relations having large support.
 I expect that in many of these cases, such a transition relation may have useful projections onto uncertain transition relations with relatively small support.
 An uncertain transition relation is a transition relation where some pairs in the relation have an imprecise specification for either (or both) the domain element or (or and) the range element.
 Such a projection is not necessarily lossless.
 I hope to automatically decompose transition relations with large support into multiple uncertain transition relations having small support.
-For the purpose of calculating $\sim$ , both the original transition relations and the decomposed uncertain transition relations would be used.
-In the process of calculating $\sim$ , the saturation based algorithm would give priority to use of the decomposed uncertain transition relations having large support.
-The hope is that, as with many other saturation-based algorithms, most of the useful work would be performed by usage of the transitions relations having small support, leaving large support, so that the overall run-time would decrease, compared with the previous algorithm.
+For the purpose of calculating \sim , both the original transition relations and the decomposed uncertain transition relations would be used.
+In the process of calculating \sim , the saturation based algorithm would give priority to use of the decomposed uncertain transition relations (as they have small support, hence expected lower usage cost) over the use of the original transition relations having large support.
+The hope is that, as with many other saturation-based algorithms, most of the useful work would be performed by usage of the transitions relations having small support, leaving less need for using transitions relations having large support, so that the overall run-time would decrease, compared with the previous algorithm.

-3.4 Fully-Symbolic lumping algorithm
+3.3.2 Fully symbolic lumping algorithm

-I expect to be able to manipulate the definition of lumping, given in Section 2.4.3 into a form directly applicable to a saturation-based implementation, analogously to how the definition of bisimulation was manipulated in Section 2.4.2.
+I expect to be able to manipulate the definition of lumping, given in Section 2.4.3 into a form directly applicable to a saturation-based solution analogously to how the definition of bisimulation was manipulated in Section 2.4.2.
 If I succeed in this endeavor, the resulting algorithm would be (nearly) the first fully symbolic lumping algorithm.
-The algorithm in [16](§6.49) is fully symbolic, but in a way that is somewhat arbitrary and unnatural.
+The algorithm in [16](§7.49) is fully symbolic, but in a way that is somewhat arbitrary and unnatural.
 It is likely that such an algorithm would be the only feasible way to perform lumping on systems where there are very many equivalence classes.
+A full study of fully symbolic lumping requires the use of edge-valued GDDs (Section 4.1), which may or may not be available during the course of this research.